Reachpilot/reachpilot-KI/README.md

 # ReachPilot

-This is the MVP of the ReachPilot outreach SaaS tool.
+This is a working Next.js version of the ReachPilot landing page.